christywchen/carpe-diem/README.md

 - For draft events, redirect user to the drafts section of the dashboard.

 **Step 6**: After event creation, the update form will pre-populate event info and show a different set of buttons than in the create event form.

-The application uses one form component for both creating and updating events.
-While many considerations had to be taken to ensure modularity, the result is a more form flexible component that can easily accommodate for future changes.